oskarva/imbalance-market-price-prediction-thesis/README.md

 **Prerequisites:**
 - Python 3.9.6 (or later)
-- Access to the Volue Insight API
+- Access to the Volue Insight API (or another way to collect the data)
-- UNIX-like shell for running the provided `.sh` scripts

 **Installation:**
 ```bash